What’s Going On With California’s Cannabis Tax?

 California’s authorities are planning to simplify the state’s approach to taxing and regulating cannabis, Governor Gavin Newsom’s administration has revealed.

-Gov. Newsom announced the intention himself as he unveiled the state’s last Friday.
-The proposal included several relevant provisions, the most major of which involves a of the state’s cannabis licensing system, and a change to the point of cannabis tax collection.
+Gov. Newsom announced the intention himself as he unveiled the state’s annual budget proposal last Friday.
+The proposal included several relevant provisions, the most major of which involves a complete restructuring of the state’s cannabis licensing system, and a change to the point of cannabis tax collection.

 Governor Newsom’s new ‘streamlining’ plans, explained